ASofterSpace/Enlightenment/README.md

 Then download the sources here as well as the Toolbox-Java project

-Then call the updateDependencies.bat script
+Then call the update_dependencies.bat script

 Finally, import this project into Android Studio